xros/Breath_OS/README.md

 This includes all the tools compiled for building the new OS.

 Note: The tools are only for building the OS and they are the base for building a new OS.
 But it could be deleted after the new OS was built.
+Compiling all the tools can be very time consuming, you can start from here if you want to save some time.

 Download link: https://pan.baidu.com/s/1o8ns9nG